-Vizio prepping 10-inch Jelly Bean tablet with Tegra 4, 7-inch slate and two phones also in the worksAlex Wagner - Deputy Managing Editor, News Desk
+Vizio prepping 10-inch Jelly Bean tablet with Tegra 4, 7-inch slate and two phones also in the worksAlex Wagner - Editorial Director of News and Content

 The wrapping from NVIDIA's official unveiling of its new Tegra 4 processor may still be on the floor of The Palms hotel in Las Vegas, but that hasn't stopped one company from revealing a fresh Android slate that's got the chip inside.
 Vizio has revealed to The Verge that it's prepping a new Android tablet with Tegra 4 inside, which is a quad-core chip with a fifth companion core for battery savings and also packs 72 GPU cores.
 The Tegra 4 isn't the only high-end spec that this Vizio slate features, as it's also got a 10.1-inch 2560x1600 display that ought to please folks hoping for more high-res screens like the one found in the Nexus 10.
 The 10-inch Vizio tablet also packs a clean version of Android 4.1 (though 4.2 is expected to come preloaded at launch), 32GB storage, and a set of front and rear cameras inside a body that The Verge describes as "really, really light."

 Moving on down a screen size, Vizio has also confirmed that it's prepping a 7-inch Android tablet that's designed to be held in portrait orientation, a decision that Vizio said was made since it sees most people using 7-inch products for reading.
 Just like its 10-inch brother, this 7-inch slate will feature a clean build of Android 4.2 at launch, though Vizio will likely preload some apps onto it.
 Buried inside the device's body is a Tegra 3 core and 16GB of storage, and plastered on the tablet's face is a 7-inch 1280x800 display and 1.2-megapixel camera.